UVADS/orientation-technical/lessons/lesson-hello-world.md

 ## Main takeaway: If you can run 'hello world' your system is set up.

 ## Definitions for this lesson
-1. 'hello world' - a type of program, characterized by minimum overhead to demonstrate a system is set up and functional
+1. **'hello world'** -- a type of program, characterized by minimum overhead to demonstrate a system is set up and functional
-2. system - for example a programming environment. for example python, on a specific deployment. eg python on your laptop is different from python on a super computer.
+2. **system ** -- for example a programming environment. for example python, on a specific deployment. eg python on your laptop is different from python on a super computer.

 ## "hello world" .... what is it good for?
 Wikipedia puts it extremely well